angel-zh/linkedIn-job-extension/README.md

-# linkedIn-job-extension
+# AddedIn: LinkedIn-job-extension

+## Description
-Chrome Extension to add LinkedIn job listings and details to Google spreadsheet
+AddedIn is a Google Chrome Extension that adds LinkedIn job listings and details to Google spreadsheet with just a click of a button, so you can focus on applying for jobs instead of documenting your applications.